Apple is one of those fortunate brands that has veritably become a symbol of status.

 7. Speak Your Audience’s Language

 Apple uses fewer but interesting words in its Ad copies.
-The company follows its standard “less is more” policy to deliver impactful messages.
+They follow the standard “less is more” policy to deliver impactful messages.

 It focuses on what people want to hear rather than the product functionalities.
-Even when Apple mentions terminologies, they often accompany it with visual representation, resulting in a stunning advertisement.
+Even when Apple mentions terminologies, they often go with it with visual representations, resulting in a stunning advertisement.

 Apple also has an incredible grasp on its target audience.
 It highlights features people would be interested in and employ phrases we mostly use in conversations.